Share Post:

 Return to Blog

 There are 12 key levers a CEO can pull to make the greatest impact on their business, according to serial entrepreneur, legendary VC investor, and SaaS metrics guru, David Skok.
-In a talk at the SaaStr Annual conference, David highlighted 12 key areas for optimization within the SaaS funnel.
+In a talk at the SaaStr Annual conference, David highlighted 12 key areas for optimization to ensure SaaS sales success.

 Starting and scaling a successful startup is really hard; the facts tell us that much.
-With over 90% failure rates in tech startups, it’s critical for CEOs and founders to have a firm understanding of the key stages of the startup life cycle and the key levers they can pull to have the most impact.
+With over 90% failure rates in tech startups, it’s critical for CEOs and founders to have a firm understanding of the key stages of the startup life cycle and the key levers they can pull to have the most impact on SaaS sales success.

 Skok expanded on his model for success by outlining his famous ”9 Steps to Repeatable, Scalable & Profitable Growth + the Key SaaS Metrics to Track” in a broadcast with us.

 Optimizing your funnel is a great way of aligning your business.
-Funnels are driven by very simple math, and if you can get the variables right, you are more likely to build a SaaS funnel with no blockages:
+Funnels are driven by very simple math, and if you can get the variables right, you are more likely to build a SaaS funnel that supports sustained SaaS sales success:

 1. Crack Product/Market fit